gsbdarc/rcpedia/docs/_user_guide/sherlock.md

 | 3 | 128 | 1TB |
 | 3 | 128 | 1TB |

+!!! note
-Note that to submit jobs to this partition, you will need to specifically reference **`gsb`** in your Slurm submit script:
+    To submit jobs to this partition, you will need to specifically reference `gsb` in your Slurm submit script.

 ```bash linenums="1" hl_lines="4-4" title="hello.slurm"
 #!/bin/bash